 Pricing for Migraine Treatment in Utah

-The cost of BOTOX for migraine treatments is $11 per unit.
+The cost of BOTOX for migraine treatments is $14 per unit with Dr. Rose.
 Each trigger site is typically injected with 25 to 33 units of BOTOX.
 The number of trigger sites varies from patient to patient.
 The more trigger sites there are, the greater number of units will be necessary to treat the condition.

 The cost of migraine surgery varies person-to-person depending on the number of trigger sites involved.
 After careful examination and diagnosing your condition with BOTOX injections, Dr. Rose can advise you about surgery, and what to expect, and the cost of the procedure.Learn more